Equal Justice Initiative dedicates monument to slavery survivors at Montgomery memorial park

 “We are the fabric of America,” she said.
 “This is necessary.
 We have had conversations, and in those conversations, we have heard people say we need to have dialogue, talk about the narrative.
 Now we need to move beyond talking—and this is the point where we move beyond talking and move into action.”

-Alabama Reflector, like Oregon Capital Chronicle, is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
-Alabama Reflector maintains editorial independence.
-Contact Editor Brian Lyman for questions: info@alabamareflector.com.
-Follow Alabama Reflector on Facebook and X.
+This piece was originally published at Alabama Reflector.
+Like Maine Morning Star, Alabama Reflector is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.

-The post Equal Justice Initiative dedicates monument to slavery survivors at Montgomery memorial park appeared first on Oregon Capital Chronicle.
+The post Equal Justice Initiative dedicates monument to slavery survivors at Montgomery memorial park appeared first on Maine Morning Star.